SamanthaBajis/IllbeHomeforChristmas/README.md

 When building the application to your phone a few important things to note:
 <br />
 <br /> • In Player Settings, you are able to not only change the name of the application and bundle identifier to whatever you would like you can also add a photo to be the icon for the application on your phone.
 It will be one of the first things you can do in Player Settings.
 Right under renaming the application.
 <br /> • The Google VR SDK used in the game tracks your head movement.
-Meaning, where ever the phone is facing, the application will open and start your game from that position.
+Meaning, wherever the phone is facing, the application will open and start your game from that position.
 If you would like to be facing a certain direction to play the game right after building to your phone I would suggest facing your device in that direction and hold it horizontally so you can start the experience in the most comfortable position for you.

 ## How to play
 The instructions to play the application **_I'll be home for Christmas_** are very simple and fun!
 ![screen shot 2018-02-09 at 1 11 41 pm](https://user-images.githubusercontent.com/35173600/36042722-d2b82748-0d9a-11e8-9879-879e8527206b.png)
 <br />
-<br /> • After beginning the game, press the "Begin!" button on the start panel
+<br /> • After beginning the game, press the "Begin!" button on the panel in front of you
 <br />
 <br /> • You can move throughout the maze by clicking on the spherical waypoints with the viewer clicker.
-The waypoints will change from red to green as you gaze on them with the Google Cardboard Viewer
+The waypoints will change from red to green as you gaze on them.
 <br />
 <br /> • While going through the maze you can pick up any presents or stars you see to increase your score.
-Keep an eye out for the stars, they are worth more points
+Keep an eye out for the stars, they are worth more points.
+Also, there will be a point where user must pick up trash on ground to help save the Earth.
+Would be a good idea to pick these up, as it is the right thing to do, but you will also get more points after doing so
 <br />
 <br /> • After reaching the end of the maze you can restart the experience by clicking the "Restart" button you will see while entering the house as you have finally made it home for Christmas!
 <br />